View Elizabeth Stobbs's Notice on sunderlandecho.com and share memories

 |

-STOBBS Grindon Suddenly at home in 31st October aged 94 years, Elizabeth.
+STOBBS Grindon Suddenly at home on 31st October aged 94 years, Elizabeth.

 Devoted wife of the late Charles, loving mam to James, Terry, Billy, Thomas and John, dear mother-in-law, nana and great nana.